prisma-collective/docs/docs/patterns/action-learning.md

 4. learning exercises
 5. documentation
 6. various participation signals (more to come)

+Whereas a case-study focusses on a single action-learning journey, this page speaks to action-learning as an underlying pattern repeating throughout all that we're working on.
+Prisma as a platform requires the capability to organise action-learning intensives and communicate this from many perspectives.

 In addition to generating the above learning material, which is occurring at the participation level, there is a second order of production aims, client-facing, which exists at three levels: